-Excitement is building in advance of one of the biggest sporting events in America.
-Now is the time to start prepping your media room for the perfect championship party.
-You've planned out the dips, snacks, beverages, and seating arrangements for optimal viewing pleasure, but have you thought about the lighting?
+It's championship time again and you know what that means.
+Now is the time to start prepping your media room for the perfect party.
+You've planned out the dips, snacks, beverages and seating arrangements for optimal viewing pleasure, but have you thought about the lighting?

 It's proven (by scientists!) that lighting directly affects your mood, and nothing is worse than getting a headache mid-game because the room is insufficiently lit or too bright to enjoy what's on the television.
 From kickoff to the final whistle, and all of those anticipated commercials in between, proper lighting is essential when millions of Americans are sure to be glued to their screens for the big game.

 Luckily, there are a few hard and fast rules that will help you properly light your media room, living room, man cave or wherever you choose to enjoy the game — even if your team isn't playing.

 Get rid of fluorescent lights.
 They are distracting and offer far too much illumination, which will likely bring more attention to the spilt dip on the floor or empty chips in the bowl than to what matters most—the game.
 Additionally, fluorescent ballasts can be noisy, giving off a subtle yet incessant buzzing in the background that can be maddening.

 Opt for table or floor lamps, which can provide plenty of brightness while making your room feel warm and inviting.
 Look to place lamps strategically, using color neutral bulbs, to prevent eyes from becoming tired and strained while watching a TV in a darkened room.
 It's important to pay special attention to placement around the room.
 Biased lighting, where you place the light source behind the TV and to either side can make for a more pleasant viewing experience.
 Additionally, keep lamps at eye-level so they don't spotlight your guests.